Currently Indigenous Services Canada has limited the number of laminated status cards Oneida Nation of the Thames receives.

 The office oversees the report of life events, which includes:

 Certificate of Indian Status (CIS)

 The Membership office issues Certificate of Indian Status cards.
-If you have a lost card or require a new or updated card, please visit the Oneida Nation of the Thames Band Administration building —Membership Department during business hours (8:30 a.m. – 4:30 p.m.)
-Indigenous Affairs and Northern Development (INAC) in Ottawa will require your original documentation to complete your application initiated through the Oneida Nation Membership Office.
+If you have a lost card or require a new or updated card, please contact the office to make an appointment to renew or replace your CIS Card.
+You MUST have 2 pieces of ID in order to get a CIS Card.
 Children 15 years of age and under or dependent adults will need to be accompanied by a parent or legal guardian.

-IMPORTANT: Individuals who have a SCIS (black and white card) cannot revert back to a CIS card (pink card).
+IMPORTANT: Those that have a SCIS (black and white card) cannot revert back to a CIS card (pink card).
 Contact INAC Toronto Regional Office if you have questions, at: (416) 973-7517

 Secure Certificate of Indian Status (SCIS)

 The SCIS is intended to have the following added benefits:

 Regular SCIS – Enables you to obtain services and benefits conferred exclusively to registered Indians (e.g. Health benefits)